samuelkoovely/samuelkoovely.github.io/_pages/teaching.md

 nav_order: 5
 ---

-# Teaching Assistant:
+### Teaching Assistant:
-* Fall Semseter 2022: Teaching Assistan for the course Complex Networks and Applications, University of Zurich
+* Fall Semseter 2022: Teaching Assistant of the course Complex Networks and Applications, University of Zurich
-* Fall Semester 2019: Teaching Assistant for the course Mathematik IV, ETH Zurich
+* Fall Semester 2019: Teaching Assistant of the course Mathematik IV, ETH Zurich
-* Fall Semester 2018: Teaching Assistant for the course Stochastic, ETH Zurich
+* Fall Semester 2018: Teaching Assistant of the course Stochastic, ETH Zurich
-* Spring Semester 2018: Teaching Assistant for the course Probability and Statstics, ETH Zurich
+* Spring Semester 2018: Teaching Assistant of the course Probability and Statstics, ETH Zurich

-# Thesis Supervisor:
+### Thesis Supervisor: